epich/namgnah/README.md

 JRuby
   - Install JRuby 1.7.4 or above
     - A sufficiently new version is important.
-I found older JRuby were incompatible with the Ant 1.9 series because of [1].
+I found older JRuby were incompatible with the Ant 1.9 series because of https://github.com/jruby/jruby/issues/601 bug.
   - Add the JRuby bin directory to PATH
   - jruby -S gem install rake